What is the purpose of a hop contract? Why should I contract my hops?

 Is there a minimum order quantity for hop contacts?

-$3,000 is our minimum contract value.
-While this can seem large to someone just starting out, the total value can be spread across multiple years, varieties and pack sizes.
+$5,000 per year is our minimum contract value.
+While this can seem large to someone just starting out, the total value can be spread across multiple varieties and pack sizes.
 We are able to contract hops in any multiple of our standard packaging sizes (ie: 11# or 44# pellets, 11# mini bales, ¼ bales, ½ bales, full bales, etc).

 Do you have a price and availability list?